Support in a crisis

-If you or someone else has experienced an incident and/or someone is at immediate risk of serious harm then call 999.
+If you or someone else has experienced an incident and/or someone is at immediate risk of serious harm, call 999.

-On campus you can also call (0)23 9284 3333 for campus security.
-We recommend adding this number to your phone right away.
+On campus you can also call (0)23 9284 3333 for Campus Security.
+You should save this number to your phone.

-Daily advice sessions are bookable on the day on a first-come first-served basis.
+Daily advice sessions are available on a first-come first-served basis.
 Phone +44 (0)23 9284 3466 to find out times and book a slot.
 Let the administrator know if you are in need of urgent crisis support, as it may be more appropriate to contact emergency services.

-In the event of a serious mental health or psychiatric problem, a duty practitioner can be contacted via Student Wellbeing Service Reception +44 (0)23 9284 3466 for consultation or to arrange a possible urgent assessment with NHS mental health services.
+In the event of a serious mental health or psychiatric problem, you can contact a duty practitioner from the Student Wellbeing Service on +44 (0)23 9284 3466 for consultation or to arrange a possible urgent assessment with NHS mental health services.